AssortedFantasy/gooseworks/content/about/index.md

 Welcome to GooseWorks, a blog focused on projects, technology, and creative endeavors.

-This is where I share my thoughts, projects, and experiences.
-Stay tuned for more content!

 ## What You'll Find Here

 - **Project Updates**: Deep dives into current and past projects